30 FAQs about divorce settlements.

 If you remarry without having reached a financial settlement with your former spouse, you may lose the right to make any financial claim against them.
 He or she will still have the same right to make a financial claim against you as before.

-If you have previously reached a clean break settlement, the remarriage (or cohabitation) will normally have no effect - you have already made a once and for all agreement.
+If you have previously reached a clean break settlement order, the remarriage (or cohabitation) will normally have no effect - you have already made a once and for all agreement.

-If you are paying your former spouse maintenance (this does not include child maintenance), maintenance ceases if the recipient remarries (but not if the recipient merely starts to cohabit).
+If you are paying your former spouse maintenance (this does not include child maintenance), maintenance ceases if the recipient remarries.
+If the recipient is cohabiting there may be grounds to apply to reduce or stop payments on the basis that the person’s needs for maintenance no longer exist.

 In any case, if your former spouse's financial position improves, you can apply to the court to stop paying maintenance or to pay a reduced amount.